bottlepay/lndsigner/README.md

 ```
 rpclisten=tcp://127.0.0.1:10021
 regtest=true
+nodepubkey=*pubkey*
 ```

+Use the pubkey from the node you created above.

-Run the signer binary as follows, with the macaroon root key in `SIGNER_MAC_ROOT_KEY`:
+Run the signer binary as follows:

 ```
 ~/.lndsigner$ VAULT_ADDR=http://127.0.0.1:8200 VAULT_TOKEN=root \
-              SIGNER_MAC_ROOT_KEY=6666666666555555555544444444443333333333222222222211111111114321 \
-              lndsignerd --outputmacaroon=signer.custom.macaroon --outputaccounts=accounts.json --debuglevel=trace
+              lndsignerd --outputaccounts=accounts.json --debuglevel=trace
 ```

 You'll notice some new files created, such as `tls.key` and `tls.cert` for the signer's GRPC interface.
-You'll also notice a file called `accounts.json.*pubkey*` and another called `signer.custom.macaroon.*pubkey*`, both of which you'll need to pass to `lnd` in future steps.
-If you created multiple nodes, you'll notice an `accounts.json` and a `signer.custom.macaroon` for each one, with the node's pubkey appended to the filename.
+You'll also notice a file called `accounts.json, which you'll need to pass to `lnd` in a future step.

 Ensure you have a `bitcoind` instance running locally on regtest.
 Then, create a directory `~/.lnd-watchonly` with a `lnd.conf` similar to: